FroobWorld/Nabulus/README.md

-# NabServer
+# Nabulus

-NabServer is a Paper fork that serves as FroobWorld's server software.
+Nabulus is a Paper fork that serves as FroobWorld's server software.